 [Section 24 inserted by No. 12 of 1998 s.
 13; amended by No. 73 of 2006 s.
 21 and 106.]

-25. Application for review of a decision made by the Director
+25. Review of Director’s decisions

 (1) Subject to subsections (3) and (5), where a person who is a party to proceedings before the Director is dissatisfied with a decision made by the Director in respect of those proceedings the person may apply to the Commission for a review of that decision.

 (2) An application under subsection (1) must be made within a month after the applicant receives notice of the decision or such longer period as the Commission may allow.